 This summer had been dry but olives have persisted.
 I brought to Paris a bottle of last year’s home-made olive oil, thick and green, just as it’s supposed to be.
 Late summer is also time to pick pomegranate fruit.
-There are a couple of pomegranate trees in our uncle’s house just across the street.
+There are a couple of pomegranate trees in our uncle’s garden just across the street.
 They’re usually not ripe enough in the beginning of August.
-Years ago, in September, already back in the capital we used to wait for a package from the island with one or two ripe pomegranate fruits lying in the bottom of the opened box.
+Years ago, in September, already back in the capital, we used to wait for a package from the island with one or two ripe pomegranate fruits lying in the bottom of the opened box.

-Before leaving the coastal region, a wise thing to do is to take some of the herbes and spices typical for the region and the climate.
-Our fence is made part of rosemary, part of lauriel leaves – which is in some places mistakenly called javor instead of lovor (Croatian for maple and laurel).
+Before leaving the coastal region, a wise thing to do is to take some of the herbs and spices typical for the region and the climate.
+Our fence is made part of rosemary, part of laurel leaves – which is in some places mistakenly called javor instead of lovor (Croatian for maple and laurel).
 These small bushes of rosemary reward us with delicate little lilac flowers in August.

-See, September isn’t that bad after all.
+In the end, September isn’t that bad after all.
 There is as much beauty as there is melancholy in this season and we are to use it for the best.
 It’s time to end our Croatian story and go back to Paris, in both food and photography.

 Farewell to the summer, or how the French would say, à l’année prochaine!